A 6.2-magnitude earthquake hits Taiwan - ExBulletin

 A 6.2-magnitude earthquake hits Taiwan

-“The earthquake was felt by people all over Taiwan because it is very shallow,” Chen Kuchang, head of the earthquake center of the Meteorological Bureau, told reporters.

-“There have been eight aftershocks so far and we expect more aftershocks in the next three days.”
+Due to its location near the meeting point of two tectonic plates, Taiwan is subject to frequent earthquakes.

-An AFP correspondent in Taipei said the tremor in the capital was less severe than previous earthquakes this year.
+A witness to the event stated that the capital’s shaking was less severe than previous earthquakes this year.

-Taiwan’s subway and railway authorities said trains were running at a reduced speed but services had not been stopped.

-Taiwan is regularly hit by earthquakes as the island lies near the junction of two tectonic plates.

 |